Unbewohnte/rwpnm/README.txt

-RWPNM - a one-file drop-in C++ library for working with PPM, PGM and PBM image formats.
+RWPPM - a one-file drop-in C++ library for working with PPM image format.

 --------------------------------------------------------------------------------------------